Geography and climate

 South Africa's geography

 Size and provincesSouth Africa is a medium-sized country, with a total land area of slightly more than 1.2-million square kilometres, making it roughly the same size as Niger, Angola, Mali, and Colombia.
 It is one-eighth the size of the US, twice the size of France, and over three times the size of Germany.
 South Africa measures about 1 600km from north to south, and roughly the same from east to west.
 The country has nine provinces, which vary considerably in size.
 The smallest is tiny and crowded Gauteng, a highly urbanised region, and the largest the vast, arid and empty Northern Cape, which takes up almost a third of South Africa's total land area.

-On dry land, going from west to east, South Africa shares long borders with Namibia and Botswana, touches Zimbabwe, has a longitudinal strip of border with Mozambique to the east, and lastly curves in around Swaziland before rejoining Mozambique's southern border.
+BordersGoing from west to east, South Africa shares long northern borders with Namibia and Botswana, touches Zimbabwe, has a strip of border with Mozambique, and finally curves in around Swaziland before rejoining Mozambique's southern border.
 In the interior, nestled in the curve of the bean-shaped Free State, is the small mountainous country of Lesotho, completely surrounded by South African territory.

 CitiesSouth Africa has three capitals:

 Cape Town, in the Western Cape, is the legislative capital and is where the

 Bloemfontein, in the Free State, is the judicial capital, and home to the Supreme Court of Appeal.